 The peculiar distinction between these fillers and ‘like’ is that they all suggest a desire to be understood, whereas ‘like’ seems to represent a constant insecurity about what is being communicated, without regard to whether or not the other person actually, at any point, understands (and usually when the listener foresees the meaning long before the meaning is actually arrived at).

-I set out to stop using the word where it isn’t appropriate.
-I’ve already failed.
+From that day, I set out to stop using the word where it wasn't appropriate and promptly failed.
 It’s a battle.
 I’ll not be entering any 12-step programs but will resolve myself to shrugging.

 Not only do I think it’s important to emit the word from conversation for the sake of cleanliness, but I think speech patterns riddled with fillers are both representative of the thoughts that carry them while reciprocating that inability to articulate back into the brain.
 In other words, speech peppered continually with the word ‘like’ not only indicates one’s inability to think, but it trains one not to think.